-Emerging Pattern Mining (EPM) [3], [4] is a data mining technique framed within supervised descriptive rule discovery (SDRD) [5].
+Emerging pattern mining (EPM) [3], [4] is a data mining technique framed within supervised descriptive rule discovery (SDRD) [5].
 This task is half-way between descriptive and predictive inductions and attempts to describe relationships in data with respect to a given property of interest.
-In particular, EPM tries to describe discriminative relationships between different values of a property of interest or the description of emerging behaviour in data.
-EPM has been successfully applied in several fields such as management [6], disease detection [7], bioinformatics [8] and others [9].
-Recently, several approaches based on evolutionary fuzzy systems (EFSs) have been proposed [10], [11] whose trade-off between the generality and reliability of the patterns extracted is improved with respect to other approaches developed for EPM [4].
+In particular, EPM tries to describe discriminative relationships between different values of a property of interest or the description of emerging behavior in data.
+EPM has been successfully applied in several fields such as management [6], disease detection [7], bioinformatics [8], and others [9].
+Recently, several approaches based on evolutionary fuzzy systems (EFSs) have been proposed [10], [11] whose tradeoff between the generality and reliability of the patterns extracted is improved with respect to other approaches developed for EPM [4].
 In this way, a better description of the underlying phenomena in data is provided.
 This is quite relevant for data stream mining, as an easy, accurate description of what is going on within data is necessary in order to make decisions as fast as possible.
 However, to the best of our knowledge the extraction of emerging patterns (EPs) in data streams environments has not been tackled so far.

-This paper presents an approach for the extraction of Fuzzy EPs in Data Streams (FEPDS), where its main components and working scheme are shown.
-The quality of the patterns extracted by FEPDS is analysed in a wide experimental study with a set of 94 synthetic datasets together with an analysis of the adaptation to the concept drift.
-In addition, the usefulness of FEPDS is demonstrated against a real dataset.
+This article presents an approach for the extraction of fuzzy EPs in data streams (FEPDS), where its main components and working scheme are shown.
+The quality of the patterns extracted by FEPDS is analyzed in a wide experimental study with a set of 94 synthetic datasets together with an analysis of the adaptation to the concept drift.
+In addition, the usefulness of FEPDS is demonstrated against a real data set.
 In particular, the aim for that problem is the continuous description of the characteristics of New York City yellow cab customers with respect to the amount of money spent on their journeys, in order to improve the service.

-This paper is organised as follows: Firstly, the main concepts related to concept drift, data streams and EPM are briefly described in Section II.
-Next, Section III presents the FEPDS algorithm, its components and its characteristics.
+The rest of this article is organized as follows.
+First, Section II briefly describes the main concepts related to concept drift, data streams, and EPM.
+Next, Section III presents the FEPDS algorithm, its components, and its characteristics.
 Section IV presents the experimental framework and the analysis of the results.
 Section V presents the case study and its results.
-Finally, the conclusions are shown in Section VI.
+Finally, Section VI concludes this article.